Cure for Ebola

 Death still occurs in between 50 and 90 percent of people with Ebola, even with supportive care.

 Ebola research scientists have been working on a new vaccine.
-While this will not be an Ebola cure, it could prevent hemorrhagic fever from developing in the first place.
+Although this will not be an Ebola cure, it could prevent hemorrhagic fever from developing in the first place.
 The vaccine is currently being tested in clinical trials.